seantehds/tp/docs/team/asdfghjkxd.md

 ## Project Name: TaskWise

-TaskWise is a task management application used by CS2103/T project managers.
+TaskWise is a project management application used by CS2103/T project managers.

 The user interacts with it via the Command Line Interface (CLI) and it has a Graphical User Interface (GUI) made using JavaFX.
 It is written in Java, and it has about 13848 LoC.